 Love Each Other (John 13:34-35)

 Fellowship, care ministry, prayer, hard conversations, encouragement, supporting those inside the church

 When we abide in the middle of these three, we see God transform lives.
-We can evaluate our selves and find that some of these circles are easier than others.
-Our challenge is to see where are and where God wants us to be.
+We can evaluate ourselves and find that some of these circles are easier than others.
+Our challenge is to see where we are and where God wants us to be.
 God wants us to be right in the middle, abiding in Him and bearing much fruit.

 Questions to Ask Yourself:

 What steps do you need to take be move to the center?

 This is not an end all method of measuring discipleship but it is a practical starting point to see how we are following Jesus.